-We ended up with a “chocolate milk” mess of water emulsified in the diesel fuel (if you follow The Boat Galley on Facebook you may have already seen this).
+We ended up with a “chocolate milk” mess of water emulsified in the diesel fuel.
 This is a sample we removed from the tank:

 Good diesel fuel, by contrast, is totally clear – usually either yellow or pink in color in the US:

 I won’t re-hash everything that happened, but getting that water in the tank caused us to turn around just 10 miles into a planned 80-mile trip across the Bahamas Banks (wind turned out much lighter than forecast which made sailing as we drained and changed fuel filters painfully slow).

 We returned to an anchorage that we knew we could enter and anchor in under sail, although we did manage to keep the engine running just long enough.
 It was sputtering again as we dropped the anchor.

 The cost of not replacing that o-ring in time?

 - One very long day on the water as it took us 7 hours to cover those return 10 miles.
 Numerous Racor drainings and changes hanging on the back deck over the engine compartment while underway.

 - Five Racor filters (replacements cost $36 each in the Bahamas but that’s a lot less than getting bad fuel in the engine and having to rebuild it or repower)